Rightmove Executes Strategic Share Buy-Back

 Rightmove (GB:RMV) has released an update.

-Rightmove plc has announced the purchase of 110,000 of its ordinary shares as part of an ongoing share buy-back program, with an average price of 602.380p per share.
-This move represents a small fraction of the total voting rights and marks a significant step in the company’s strategy to enhance shareholder value.
-The shares will be canceled, reducing the total number of shares in circulation.
+Rightmove plc has repurchased 110,000 of its ordinary shares as part of its ongoing share buy-back program, with an average price of 600.888p per share.
+These shares will be cancelled, contributing to a reduction in the company’s total share count, which now stands at 786,794,311 excluding treasury shares.
+This move is part of a long-term strategy that has seen Rightmove buy back over 520 million shares since 2007, potentially boosting shareholder value.

 For further insights into GB:RMV stock, check out TipRanks’ Stock Analysis page.